-Today, they continue the family tradition, along with Dr. Margaret Schmitt, a longtime friend of the Wahl family.
+Today, they continue the family tradition along with Dr. Margaret Schmitt, a longtime friend of the Wahl family.
 Peggy attended Brandywine High School in North Wilmington and then Ohio University, doing well enough to skip her senior year to attend Temple University School of Dentistry and completing her general practice residency at the Medical Center of Delaware (now Christiana Care Health Services) before joining Wahl Family Dentistry in 1991.
 Pat’s wife, Dr. Jean Wahl, originally from northern New Jersey, graduated from Rutgers University in 1990 and the University of Pennsylvania School of Dental Medicine in 1994.
-She then completed a two-year general practice residency at Staten Island University Hospital and joined the practice later in 2002.
+She then completed a two-year general practice residency at Staten Island University Hospital and practiced at Wahl Family Dentistry from 2002 until 2018.

-Dr. Michael’s wife Tina joined Wahl Family Dentistry in 2004 as a receptionist and dental assistant.
-Their children, Kira (7 years old), Leah (5 years old) joined the practice in 2009 and are very enthusiastic workers!
-They love to help the rest of the staff stocking the rooms with supplies.
-All of the dentists have continued Dr. Mervin’s legacy of caring, compassion, and excellence, including caring for patients, researching, publishing, teaching dentists and dental students, and donating services to those less fortunate, both in the Delaware area, and around the world.
-In January 2010, Wahl Family Dentistry moved to a brand-new facility at 2003 Concord Pike, between WSFS and IHOP, next to the Acme in Fairfax.
+Dr. Michael’s children Kira and Leah joined the practice in 2009 and are very enthusiastic workers!
+They love to help the rest of the staff by stocking the rooms with supplies.
+All of the dentists have continued Dr. Mervin’s legacy of caring, compassion, and excellence, including caring for patients, researching, publishing, teaching dentists and dental students, and donating services to those less fortunate, both in the Delaware area and around the world.
+In January 2010, Wahl Family Dentistry moved to a new facility at 2003 Concord Pike, between WSFS and IHOP, next to the Acme in Fairfax.

-Dr. Mervin passed away in 1996 after a long battle with leukemia, but he instilled a lifelong love of caring and excellence in his children and, and they and his grandchildren (Kira and Leah Wahl, ages 5 and 7) have continued his legacy, making people smile ever since.
+Dr. Mervin passed away in 1996 after a long battle with leukemia, but he instilled a lifelong love of caring and excellence in his children, who have continued his legacy, along with his grandchildren (Kira and Leah Wahl), making people smile ever since.
 Under the direction of Dr. Michael Wahl, our team continues a tradition of excellence, treating every patient with genuine compassion, clinical excellence, and personalized care.
-We’re sure you’ll feel at home here…because nobody treats you better than family.
+We’re sure you’ll feel at home here because nobody treats you better than family.

 We offer a full range of dentistry for patients of all ages.
-Checkups, cleanings, and restorations, as well as cosmetic dental work, and complete dental implant procedures are available in our office.
+Checkups, cleanings, restorations, cosmetic dental work, complete dental implant procedures, and more are available in our office.
 As a family-operated dental practice, we understand the busy life you lead.
 That’s why we offer same-day visits most days, an online payment option, and efficient clinical care.
 Evening (Tuesdays and Thursdays) and weekend (some Saturdays) appointments are available too.
 We will file your insurance claims and offer a variety of payment options, including financing for most cases.

 A healthy, beautiful smile will make you feel good inside and out.
 Let the Wahl Family Dentistry team help give you a smile you’ll enjoy for the rest of your life!